git-ecosystem/git-credential-manager/docs/environment.md

 Override the available authentication modes presented during GitHub authentication.
 If this option is not set, then the available authentication modes will be automatically detected.

-**Note:** This setting supports multiple values separated by spaces.
+**Note:** This setting supports multiple values separated by commas.

 Value|Authentication Mode
 -|-